The hidden dangers of toxic mold and Meniere’s Disease

 I have serious personal doubts over the claim, “After about two weeks 2-3 sessions per week are enough.
 The attacks will become less frequent and less severe.”
 I can find no studies showing this and more importantly in my eyes I have seen no evidence from the thousands of sufferers who have contacted Meniere’s Help in the past.

 That said, if I have learnt one thing in my years of support work and research it is to not discount anything off hand.
 Just because nobody is talking about it, just because I cannot find studies, it doesn’t mean it is not a valid treatment option.
 There are plenty of solutions to Meniere’s disease that we spoke of and were laughed at, discounted or attacked in the early years of Meniere’s Help.
 Now I see them spoken of commonly in online support groups and even by medical professionals.

 So with that said, MLD may have some very beneficial effects and provide relief to the sufferer.

 It is claimed that scientific studies have proven that the immune system is supported and even boosted as a result of receiving regular MLD treatments.
 A sluggish lymphatic system increases the chance of chronic illness and disease.

 In addition to helping relieve Meniere’s, It is also claimed that MLD treatments can relieve tinnitus and sinusitis .
 Tinnitus is one symptom of Meniere’s and the sinuses are an important factor in many sufferers.

-Among over 9000 emails sent to Meniere’s help from sufferers over the past 13 years, I could only find one that mentions Lymphatic drainage therapy or MLD and in this person’s case it didn’t prove successful.
+Among the emails sent to Meniere’s help from sufferers over the past 13 years, I could only find one that mentions Lymphatic drainage therapy or MLD and in this person’s case it didn’t prove successful.